Project: Art for the Heart

 121214_hearts_smooting hands_wp

 Artist Denise Saelee carefully smoothing clay hearts for the Enrichment Center’s collaborative project Art for the Heart.
+A ceramic heart project to raise funds, we want to invite people to glaze a heart for $10.00, proceeds go to a local organization which promotes heart-health, and assists people with making healthy changes.
 December 2012.

 121214_hearts_Richard_wp